Subramanyam-Lab/Roar-Gurobi-Testcases/README.md

     ./run_gurobi.sh
     ```

-This will solve the knapsack problem in the file `knapsack.lp` file using Gurobi
+This will solve the knapsack problem in the file `knapsack.lp` file by calling Gurobi directly

 ## Python API Example